BrettBukowski/brettbukowski.com/views/resume.md

 ### Work Experience

 2008 - Present

 #### RightNow Technologies (Acquired by Oracle, 2012) - Bozeman, MT

 Web Developer

-I'm a member on a team that builds a web platform powering many big-time customer support websites.
+Lead member on a team that builds a web platform powering many big-time customer support websites.
 This product is a hosted, PHP-based application framework that provides a rich set of UI widgets for building support features; it's designed to work well for most businesses out-of-the-box.
 But the developer framework provides a great deal of APIs so that businesses can customize the support experience they provide to better suit specific business needs or user goals.

 **Overview**